2009 Men's Pan American Cup

 The 2009 Men's Pan American Cup was the third edition of the Men's Pan American Cup, the quadrennial men's international field hockey championship of the Americas organized by the Pan American Hockey Federation.
-It was held between 7 and 15 March 2009 in Santiago, Chile.
+It was held between 7 and 15 March 2009 at the Prince of Wales Country Club in Santiago, Chile.

 The tournament doubled as the qualifier to the 2010 World Cup to be held in New Delhi, India.
 The winner would qualify directly while teams ranked between 2nd and 4th would have the chance to obtain one of three berths at the World Cup Qualifiers.

 Canada won the tournament for the first time after defeating the United States 2–1 in the final, earning an automatic berth at the 2010 World Cup.

 Umpires

 Below are the 11 umpires appointed by the Pan American Hockey Federation: